rahulcheguri4/PDF-Report-Generator/README.md

-# 📄 Automated PDF Report Generator
+# 📄 PDF Report Generator

 A simple Python project that automatically generates a PDF business sales report from sample sales data.